 - You or your L&I attorney must report the amount of any award to L&I. After receiving a third-party settlement, you are responsible for repaying any L&I benefits you may have received.
 However, your attorney can assist you in negotiating the refund amount for which you are responsible.

-- Funds are distributed, according to Washington state mandate, between you, your Labor and Industries attorney, and reimbursement to L&I.
+- Funds are distributed, according to Washington state mandate, between you, your workers’ compensation attorney, and reimbursement to L&I.

 Option B: You DO NOT Want to Take Legal Action Yourself, but Will Give This Right to L&I